Top Free Attractions in Philadelphia

 4. Carpenters’ Hall

-Carpenters’ Hall played host to the First Continental Congress in 1774 and was home to Benjamin Franklin’s Library Company, The American Philosophical Society, and the First and Second Banks of the United States.
-Now it’s open to visitors Tuesday through Sunday.
+Carpenters’ Hall played host to the First Continental Congress in 1774 and was home to Benjamin Franklin’s Library Company, The American Philosophical Society and the First and Second Banks of the United States.
+Now it’s open to visitors Wednesday through Sunday (and Tuesdays from March to December).

 Open 24-hours a day and 365-days a year, this outdoor memorial on Independence Mall examines the paradox of freedom and slavery at the nation’s first executive mansion.
 The President’s House tells the story of Presidents George Washington and John Adams and offers a glimpse into the lives of nine enslaved Africans who served there.